Polish-American Federal Credit Union Privacy Notice

 You may set your choices for advertising in the following ways:

-PAFCU Managed Direct Marketing: If you prefer we not deliver you marketing offers in email, postal mail or through telemarketing you may manage your direct marketing choices online or:
+Managed Direct Marketing: If you prefer we not deliver you marketing offers in email, postal mail or through telemarketing you may manage your direct marketing choices:

 - by telephone at 248-619-0440.

-- through your assigned account representative (e.g., Mortgage Loan Officer) or a representative at a banking center
+- through your assigned account representative (e.g., Mortgage Loan Officer) or a PAFCU staff member.

 In order for online behavioral advertising opt outs from our Sites and on other sites to work on your device, your browser must be set to accept cookies.
 If you delete cookies, buy a new device, access our Site or other sites from a different device, login under a different screen name, or change web browsers, you will need to opt-out again.
 If your browser has scripting disabled, you do not need to opt out, as online behavioral advertising technology does not work when scripting is disabled.
 Please check your browser's security settings to validate whether scripting is active or disabled.